Winston Venable

 Winston Venable (born March 31, 1987) is an American football coach and former linebacker who is currently the running backs coach and player development director at Boise State University.
 He spent the majority of his professional career with the Montreal Alouettes of the Canadian Football League (CFL).
 He also spent time in the NFL with the Chicago Bears.
 He played college football for Boise State University.
-He is the son of former Major League Baseball (MLB) player Max Venable as well as the younger brother of former MLB player Will Venable.
+He is the son of former Major League Baseball (MLB) player Max Venable as well as the younger brother of Chicago White Sox manager Will Venable.